ItzARubix/NylCaster/README.md

 # Compilation/Installation guide
 This project uses `meson`, a build tool that automatically handles compilation and linking.

-In order to build FeedTheBeast and run it, you must ensure that you have `meson` (and all its dependencies, notably `ninja`) on your system.
+In order to build NylCaster and run it, you must ensure that you have `meson` (and all its dependencies, notably `ninja`) on your system.
 It is recommended that you do this through your distro's package manager, but it can also be done through `pip`.
 See [Meson's installation page](https://mesonbuild.com/Getting-meson.html) for more information.

 ## If you have a systemwide SFML install
 - Make sure Meson and SFML are both installed